This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Around 1861, Little presented research to the Obstetrical Society of London, where he provided the first definition of cerebral palsy.
 He stated that children with the condition have an injured nervous system that results in spasticity.

 In turn, this is the first recorded definition of spastic cerebral palsy.
 However, it would be years before the term “cerebral palsy” was established.
-Back then, it was simply called “Little’s Disease,” named after Dr. Little.
+It was called “Little’s Disease,” named after Dr. Little.
 In some instances, it was referred to as “cerebral paralysis.”

 Sir William Osler and the Term “Cerebral Palsy”